MistyCommunity/Documentation/src/content/coding/using-remote-commands/architecture.md

 You can also use the [API Explorer](http://api-explorer.mistyrobotics.com) source code as a JavaScript wrapper for Misty's REST API.
 Read how to work with the API Explorer code [here](../tools/#working-with-the-api-explorer-code).

-You can also download the source code used in the API Explorer website to

 ### Using the LightClient JS Helper

 Both the `lightClient.js` and `lightSocket.js` files should typically be located in a "tools" or "assets" folder.
 It’s important to reference the files prior to your application file in your .html page.
 For example: